NKTKLN/Universal-bot/bot/custom_plugins/README.md

 ---

-By adhering to these guidelines, you can create robust, maintainable, and expandable plugins for your system.
+By following these guidelines, you can create robust, maintainable, and expandable plugins for your system.